 Bloomsday memorably was invited to mount performances in Dublin and Kobe, too.
 So, a warm welcome to visit Bloomsday’s Instagram site, and track what we’ve been up to over all those years….

 Celebrating James Joyce since 1994

-The Bloomsday in Melbourne (Australia) festival occurs annually on 16 June.
+The Bloomsday in Melbourne (Australia) festival occurs annually on and around 16 June.

-It celebrates James Joyce’s novel Ulysses – its humour, its challenge to rethink the world, its experimentalism.
+It celebrates James Joyce’s fiction – its humour, its challenge to rethink the world, its experimentalism.

 was the centenary of A Portrait of the Artist as a Young Man, and we celebrated with a sell-out season at fortyfivedownstairs.
 In addition, we ran three fringe events to mark the centenary of the Easter Rising.

 is looking very exciting: Bloomsday in Melbourne’s original play, Getting Up James Joyce’s Nose, is almost completed.
 Watch this space!
 We’ll bring you news as the plans unfold and become firm.